artem94m/kingfisher/README.md

 ## Checks
 All available checks are stored in XML-format in a local folder: kingfisher-main\checks.
 Their content partly was taken from the website https://vulncat.fortify.com/en/weakness.

-Before every scanning all the checks from the folder go through validation against a schema (kingfisher-main\resources\check_schema.xsd).
+Before every scanning all the checks from the folder go through validation against a schema (kingfisher-main\data\check_schema.xsd).
 If check did not pass the validation process - it will be ignored during scanning.

 You can add new checks or edit existing ones according to the schema.